How Much Debt Do I Need For The Debt Management Program?

-InCharge credit counselors work with credit card companies to reduce the interest rates on your cards and to have late fees waived.
-The average interest rate on credit cards in the summer of 2017 was 15.6%, but most consumers with financial problems pay 25% or higher interest.
-InCharge is able to reduce most people’s rate under 8%.
+Credit counselors work with credit card companies to reduce the interest rates on your cards and to have late fees waived.
+The average interest rate on credit cards in February of 2020 was 17.35%, but most consumers with financial problems pay 25%-30% or higher interest.
+Creditors often lower InCharge DMP client’s interest rates to under 10%.

 Another benefit is learning how to build and use a monthly budget.
 Less than 40% of American households operate with a monthly budget, which is the foundation of any successful financial plan.
-InCharge credit counselors go through all expenses and income and help devise a budget that reflects what you can actually afford.
+Counselors from a certified nonprofit agency will go through all expenses and income and help devise a budget that reflects what you can actually afford.
 This is a helpful tool long after you have finished the debt management program.

 Finally, there is a delayed benefit to your credit score.
 At first, your score will take a hit because you must close some credit card accounts.
-However, by the time you reach the third year of the debt management program, and the number of on-time payments has been recorded, your score should improve, sometimes dramatically.
+However, by the time you reach the second year of the debt management program, and the number of on-time payments on your credit report has been recorded, your score should improve, sometimes dramatically.

-If you have overwhelming debt, relative to your income, InCharge credit counselors may recommend you pursue bankruptcy.
-Our goal is for you to achieve lasting debt relief.
-If we determine that we cannot provide you with an affordable monthly payment and your debts are too large to pay off in five years, we may provide you with contact information for bankruptcy attorneys in your region.
+If you have overwhelming debt, relative to your income, counselors may recommend you pursue another form of debt relief.
+The goal is for you to achieve lasting debt relief.
+If counselors determine they cannot provide you with an affordable monthly payment and your debts are too large to pay off in five years, they could suggest you contact other agencies that deal with:

 Get Help from a Certified Financial Counselor

 There’s no one-size fits all solution when it comes to debt.
 InCharge will provide a free credit counseling session and recommendations based on your personal situation.
-Whether you have $1000 in debt or $100,000, a Certified Financial Counselor can help you better understand your budget and recommend tools, resources and programs that can help you achieve debt relief.
+Whether you have $1,000 in debt or $150,000, a certified financial counselor can help you understand your budget and recommend tools, resources and programs that can help you achieve debt relief.